freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/sass/use-for-to-create-a-sass-loop.md

 ---
 id: 587d7dbe367417b2b2512bb9
-title: استخدم @for لأنشاء حلقة Sass
+title: Use @for to Create a Sass Loop
 challengeType: 0
 forumTopicId: 301462
 dashedName: use-for-to-create-a-sass-loop